Hotmoka/hotmoka/tutorial/Takamaka.md

 We are now in condition to call the constructor of `Person` and create an instance of that class in blockchain.
 First of all, we must identify the class path where the constructor will run.
-Since the class `Person` is inside the `family-0.0.1-SNAPSHOT.jar` archive, the class path is simply `family`, if you refer to the extensive code that does not use the views, or `nodeWithJars.jar(0)` if you refer to the version of the code in the previous section, simplified by using the views.
+Since the class `Person` is inside the `family-0.0.1-SNAPSHOT.jar` archive, the class path is simply `family`, if you refer to the extensive code that does not use views, or `nodeWithJars.jar(0)` if you refer to the version of the code in the previous section, simplified by using views.
 In both cases, that jar was installed in blockchain with `io-takamaka-code-1.0.0.jar` as dependency.
 Hence, if we run some code with `nodeWithJars.jar(0)` as class path, also `io-takamaka-code-1.0.0.jar` will be in the class path, recursively.
 This is important when, very soon, we will use some support classes that